In just one hour a day, you can completely change your life by focusing on financial literacy!

 - Of the 58% that are saving, only one in ten are saving the suggested 15%

 - Only 31% of millennials, 51% of GenXers, and 46% of working baby boomers have at least $25,000 saved.

-- They broke it down by income levels and found that only 9% of upper-income earners are not currently savings, while 35% of middle-income earners are not saving, and 68% of lower-income level earners are not saving.
+- They broke it down by income levels and found that only 9% of upper-income earners are not currently saving, while 35% of middle-income earners are not saving, and 68% of lower-income earners are not saving.

 After hearing these things, I (sad to say) instantly felt better about what our situation had been.
 Whew, we weren’t the only ones!
-There were others who were just as confused as us!
-Then after a few minutes of feeling all good about belonging, (and not the only one sucking it up with money), I felt confused.
+Others were just as confused as us!
+Then after a few minutes of feeling all good about belonging (and not the only one sucking it up with money), I felt confused.
 Why were so many of us having such a hard time with this?

 So we are just expecting people to know already how to do these things.
 Well, let’s see how “we” all learned about money.
 The study finds that the most common ways people learn about retirement are